autopkg/MLBZ521-recipes/README.md

 Parent Recipe:  com.github.nstrauss.download.RespondusLockDownBrowser

-Downloads and packages the latest verison Respondus' LockDown Browser and configures the install package for the Lab Edition.
+Downloads and packages the latest version Respondus' LockDown Browser and configures the install package for the Lab Edition.

 The download recipe requires you to set your Institution ID and this recipe requires your Lab Hash.

-Because Respondus does silly things by expecting the licencing information in the file name, the pkg recipe performs "package inception" so that the package name visible in Jamf Pro uses a standard naming convention and doesn't contain the licensing information.
+Because Respondus does silly things by expecting the licensing information in the file name, the pkg recipe performs "package inception" so that the package name visible in Jamf Pro uses a standard naming convention and doesn't contain the licensing information.

 My pkg recipe differs from nstrauss-recipes's pkg recipe by not installing the LDB on the AutoPkg runner/system and simply performing the above steps to get the desired results (tl/dr:  less steps, similar result).